Guide to 5 Types of Salesforce Architects

 - C-level engagement

-In fact, the change management aspect is often the first to get chopped off the statement of work when people want to get their project quotes down.
+In fact, the change management aspect is often first to get chopped off the statement of work when people want to get their project quotes down.

-Transformation Architect, a.k.a the Nightclub Owner
+Transformation Architect – The Nightclub Owner

-They’re responsible for executing the vision.
+Responsible for executing the vision.
 The Transformation Architect controls the target operating model, roadmap, workstream planning, resources, skill sets, project governance, and stakeholders.

 Which Architects Do You Need?

 Ideally, all of them!
-The more architects you have onboard, the more aspects of solution design are covered – and so, the better the project outcomes will be.
+The more architects you have onboard, the more aspects of solution design are covered, and so, the better the project outcomes will be.

-These are all big considerations that need certain skill sets to make sure those decisions are informed and optimized.
-For example, if you approached a Technical Architect and said, “What’s the best way for me to communicate this change to all of my salespeople?”, you might be met with a blank look because it is a different focus and a different skill set.
+“These are all big considerations that need certain skill sets to make sure those decisions are informed and optimized.
+For example, if you approached a Technical Architect and said, ‘what’s the best way for me to communicate this change to all of my salespeople?’, you might be met with a blank look because it is a different focus and a different skill set.” – Gemma Blezard

 While you don’t need all five types of architects, it’s also not necessarily limited to only five types.
 For example, Gemma has been assigned to projects as both a Solution Architect, briefly as a Data Architect, and also as a Change Management expert.

-These five types are our way of saying to the ecosystem – absolutely there is a career path for you, regardless of what your schtick is.
-For example, if you like building solutions and coordinating across Pardot and Salesforce, maybe solution Architect is your thing.
-If you like to advise and design how data is flying between multiple systems, in what sequence, and what transformations need to be done, then maybe integration is your thing.
+“These five types are our way of saying to the ecosystem – absolutely there is a career path for you, regardless of what your schtick is.
+For example, if you like building solutions and coordinating across Pardot and Salesforce, maybe Solution Architect is your thing.
+If you like to advise and design how data is flying between multiple systems, in what sequence, and what transformations need to be done, then maybe integration is your thing.” – Gemma Blezard

-Evolution of the Salesforce Architect Role (a Turning Point?)
+Evolution of the Salesforce Architect Role – A Turning Point?

 - Gemma has witnessed the evolution of how the definition of the Salesforce Architect role went from IT-focused specialists, to roles for people who want to achieve seniority without going into the management team or becoming a project delivery manager.